lenzo-ka/tiergraph/README.md

 their durable ids and prints `['K', 'AE', 'T']`; see [`examples/caption_alignment.py`](examples/caption_alignment.py).

-The model learned from Sue Hertz's Delta representation and the heterogeneous relation graphs (HRGs) of the Festival Speech Synthesis System. tiergraph keeps their emphasis on explicit tiered structure while defining a typed, immutable model and a versioned interchange format.
+The model is informed by Sue Hertz's Delta representation and the Heterogeneous Relation Graphs (HRGs) of the Festival Speech Synthesis System. tiergraph keeps their emphasis on explicit tiered structure while defining a typed, immutable model and a versioned interchange format.